1986-OldMan/TIC-TAC-TOE/readme.md

+Aloha.
-TIC-TAC-TOE my first game i created.
+TIC-TAC-TOE my first game i created and remake this game.

 a little challenge to me,but i accepted.